webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

 * HardWare : [Raspberry Pi Display 10.1-Inch Touch Screen LCD](https://smartstore.naver.com/mcuboard/products/5006590307?NaPm=ct%3Dlpihmuhk%7Cci%3D2d0b272112d74fa2c41384d2a3b0e4a94ff945f5%7Ctr%3Dsls%7Csn%3D186400%7Chk%3D991293f6377b661f14470419dc8bc00fa26ea908)

     ![11](https://github.com/Cheetah-19/Kiosk_KNU/assets/29055106/3f2edb87-7a3c-4c05-8dd7-0b0c24286da1)
- * If you assemble the components well on the touch display and power the raspberry pie, you can see that the screen is coming out well.
+ * If you assemble the components well on the touch display and power the Raspberry Pi, you can see that the screen is coming out well.

 ### Camera
 * HardWare : [ROYCHE RPC-20F FHD webcam](https://prod.danawa.com/info/?pcode=13386197)

 * Webos is only available on cameras that support V4L2(Vedio for Linux 2).
 * In version 2.23, the camera didn't work, and in version 2.24, it worked normally.
-* You can use it right away by connecting the camera to the Raspberry Pie usb.
+* You can use it right away by connecting the camera to the Raspberry Pi usb.

 ### Building a CLI Environment